bonitasoft/bonita-doc/md/BonitaBPM_platform_setup.md

 To do so, after you have created the database, modify the tool `database.properties` file:
 Set the right db vendor by commenting and uncommenting properties inside this file and change connection url, user credentials, database name and so on.

-If you are using an Oracle or Microsoft SQL Server database, you will need to add the related JDBC driver in the `lib` folder.
+If you are using an Oracle or Microsoft SQL Server database, add the related JDBC driver in the `lib` folder.
 (H2, MySQL and PostgreSQL drivers are already shipped in the tool).

 ::: warning
 If you are inside a Tomcat or Wildfly bundle, you have probably already configured file `database.properties` during setup phase, as described in